Bio

 About Becky Shaw

-Growing up in the Northwest (Seattle and Idaho) Becky's musical roots are deeply tapped into Americana music, classical and old country gospel.
+Growing up in the Northwest, Becky's musical roots are deeply tapped into Americana music, classical, and old country gospel.
 Her love of singing began at a very early age, influenced by her musical family and her love of singers like Karen Carpenter and Patsy Cline.
 Once she became the proud owner of her own transistor radio and discovered rock and roll, however, her life changed forever.

-Although shut down, jump in was Becky's first solo record, she has released two Christmas albums with Atlanta keyboards player/multi-instrumentalist Allen Broyles, and she has been part of numerous other full-length album releases over the past 25 years.
-Her song, "Wounded Knee," released by Daemon Records artist Reversing Hour, was chosen as part of the compilation "Honor - A Benefit for the Honor the Earth Campaign" released by Daemon Records.
+In addition to Becky's solo record shut down, jump in, she has released three Christmas albums with Atlanta keyboards player/multi-instrumentalist Allen Broyles, and has been part of numerous other full-length album releases over the past 25 years, including 4 albums with Just Roxie/Roxie Watson, two with STB: Sonia Tetlow Band, and the album Life Without Television by Daemon Records artist Reversing Hour.
+From that album, her song, "Wounded Knee" (Becky Shaw & Steve Dixon), featuring backing vocals by Amy Ray, was chosen alongside songs by Bonnie Raitt, Indigo Girls, Luka Bloom, Rusted Root, Victoria Williams and others, as part of the Daemon Records compilation "Honor - A Benefit for the Honor the Earth Campaign.”

 Discography: